-Code Challenge type Description Specific examples of required evidence Permissible rebuttals standard installation fee to connect this location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals more than the standard installation fee to connect this location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
 S Speed The actual speed of the service tier falls below the unserved or underserved thresholds.
 4 Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests.
-Provider has countervailing speed test evidence showing sufficient speed, e.g., from their own network management system.
-Frovider's speed test data must come from testing during peak hours (5:00pm to 10:00 pm) on three consecutive days.
+5 Provider has countervailing speed test evidence showing sufficient speed, e.g., from their own network management system.
+6 L Latency The round-trip latency of the broadband Speed test by subscriber, showing the excessive latency.
+Provider has countervailing speed test evidence